 The downfall of former prime minister Silvio Berlusconi ushered in a new era in Italian politics.
 In 2014, 39-year-old Matteo Renzi, former mayor of Florence, took over as leader of a right-left coalition, making him the third unelected prime minister since Berlusconi's fall (following Mario Monti and Enrico Letta).
 Renzi's cabinet became the youngest in Italian history and the first with an even gender balance.

 Under his leadership, the government introduced a number of reforms, including the legalisation of same-sex civil unions and a relaxation of labour laws aimed at stimulating economic growth.
 The latter measures included temporary tax breaks for companies willing to hire workers on permanent contracts.
-Much to the ire of the country's powerful trade unions, they also granted employers more freedom to monitor their workers' performance and to fire those who under-performed.
-Some critics of Renzi's labour reforms argued that the new rules failed to touch the country's massive, inefficient public sector or the employment contracts of those already in a job.
+Much to the ire of the country's powerful trade unions, they also granted employers more freedom to monitor their workers' performance and to fire those who underperformed.

-Renzi also proposed a highly contentious amendment to the Italian constitution that he argued would provide the country with greater political stability.
-The amendment would have reduced the size and power of the Senate, which currently wields as much influence as the lower house.
-According to Renzi, the change would allow the ruling government to pass legislation with greater efficiency.
-Critics of the change, however, argued that it would give the government too much power and threaten the very concept of democracy.
-The proposal was put to voters in a national referendum on 4 December 2016.
-The proposal was rejected, leading Renzi to honour his promise to resign as prime minister in the case of a 'No' vote.
-On 12 December 2016, Foreign Affairs Minister Paolo Gentiloni became Italy's new prime minister.
-After resigning as PD leader in February 2017, Renzi won his party's primary election by a landslide on 1 May the same year, returning Renzi as PD leader and reinvigorating the young Tuscan's political ambitions.
+Renzi also proposed a highly contentious amendment to the Italian constitution that would have reduced the size and power of the Senate, which currently wields as much influence as the lower house.
+According to Renzi, the change would have allowed the ruling government to pass legislation with greater efficiency.
+Critics of the change, however, argued that it would have given the government too much power and threatened the very concept of democracy.
+The proposal was put to voters in a national referendum on 4 December 2016, but it was rejected, leading Renzi to honour his promise to resign as prime minister in the case of a 'No' vote.